Ever look in the mirror and think, “I’m ready for a whole new look”?

-Although it’s easy to mix up the balayage and ombré techniques, the two styles have their differences.
-Depending on the look you’re going for, you may prefer a balayage vs. ombré, or vice versa.
+You might wonder what the difference is between balayage vs. ombré, since they seem alike.
+However, both styles have their differences.
 Knowing the differences in these techniques can help you decide which one is right for you.

 Both the balayage and ombré coloring techniques require your stylist to hand-paint highlights in your hair.
 Depending on the hairstylist applying your color, an ombré can be less dramatic and may look more like a balayage.